oracle-cne/ocne/doc/experimental/introduction.md

 The **acceptance criteria** for this phase being done follows:

-1. All nodes in the cluster are running OCK 2.0 images
+1. All nodes in the cluster are running OCK 2.0 images.
-2. All Oracle Cloud Native Environment 2.0 CLI functionality can be used
+2. All Oracle Cloud Native Environment 2.0 CLI functionality can be used.
-3. Kubernetes version upgrade is not required if the existing 1.x system has Kubernetes 1.26-1.30
+3. Kubernetes version upgrade is not required if the existing 1.x system has Kubernetes 1.26-1.30.

 ###  Phase Three: Migration From auth-proxy
 This phase is focused on a replacement of auth-proxy to provide OAuth2 functionality.